makersacademy/chitter-challenge/README.md

 - modified travis.yml, (added in script: RAILS_ENV=test bundle exec rake db:migrate, and ), so that travis now working.
 I first created database before script, and also added (addons: postgresql: 9.6).

+- fixed flash, so that it doesnt go to another page, but flash is displayed on the page (e.g. sign up).
+Did this by redirecting to '/users/new' after the flash.

 ## Others (that was in the task) to do